Healthy Homes Assessment Wainuiomata

 Wainuiomata Moisture Ingress & Drainage

-Rental properties must have effective drainage to remove floodwaters, surface water, and ground water, which includes an appropriate outfall or runoff.
-Making sure the water has a location to go, and also that it can’t linger underneath the buildings is a vital aspect of making sure your property is dry.
+Properties that are rented must be equipped with effective drainage for the removal of the stormwater and surface waters, and ground water.
+This includes the proper outfall or runoff.
+Making sure that water has a place to go, and also that it isn’t allowed to remain beneath structures is an important aspect of keeping your property dry.

-In addition to the drainage system that will prevent the ingress of moisture, if your property has an enclosed space between your flooring and ground, a ground water barrier must be put in place when it’s reasonably practicable to install it.
+Alongside a drainage system to avoid moisture from entering, if your rental has an enclosed gap between your flooring and soil, a ground-water barrier must be put in place when it is reasonably practicable to do so.

 moisture ingress and drainage inspection